The MBTI® ESTP and College

 Learning Styles and Being Studious

-ESTPs typically approach studying with sincere intent and utilize their extraverted nature to easily form study groups.
+ESTPs typically approach studying with sincere intent and utilize their extraverted nature to form study groups easily.
 Unfortunately, these study groups often turn to play, and ESTPs can sometimes jump from subject to subject, resulting in a clash with the more focused students in the group.
-ESTPs also have a tendency to become impatient with theory based assignments or tasks which involve speculations which cannot be directly tested.
+ESTPs also have a tendency to become impatient with theory-based assignments or tasks which involve speculations that cannot be directly tested.
 Instead, most ESTPs prefer first-hand experience with their studies.
-ESTPs often struggle in traditional academic settings, because their ability is much more likely to show in actual work situations rather than on standardized tests.
-For this reason, they tend to excel in practical, application based colleges rather than the traditional research based settings.
+ESTPs often struggle in traditional academic settings because their ability is much more likely to show in actual work situations rather than on standardized tests.
+For this reason, they tend to excel in practical, application-based colleges rather than traditional research-based settings.
 Due to an ESTP’s value of physical activity, they often absorb more information when in motion.
 Additionally, some individuals with this personality type have stated that background noise will assist with their concentration.
 Generally, this personality type will prefer the inclusion of unbiased evidence for their studies.
 ESTP learning style is typically inspired by reason.

 Reading and Writing

 ESTPs generally avoid non-required, overly-serious reading.
 Students who favor their Sensing function generally prefer to focus on what is real, how things look, sound, feel, taste, or smell.
-They are often much more interested in physical activity and their senses tell them what is actually happening.
+They are often much more interested in physical activity, and their senses tell them what is actually happening.
 They have been found to generally concentrate on actionable matters in their immediate surroundings.
-They typically are found physically showing someone what they know how to do rather than to write about it.
-However, when writing is required, ESTPs often times are more successful when they can verbalize their first drafts aloud.
-ESTPs may find it helpful to record themselves, and use the recording as a guide for their initial draft.
+They typically are found physically showing someone what they know how to do rather than writing about it.
+However, when writing is required, ESTPs oftentimes are more successful when they can verbalize their first drafts aloud.
+ESTPs may find it helpful to record themselves and use the recording as a guide for their initial draft.
 In the revision process, they may need to focus on presenting an accurate summary by removing any excess data that may be unnecessary to the project at hand.
-When reading, ESTPs may search for specific information within the text, with an attempt to memorize all of the facts.
+When reading, ESTPs may search for specific information within the text in an attempt to memorize all of the facts.
 Because of this, ESTPs tend to do better with exams which allow them to display their comprehension of the information or of their awareness of how the text can be put into service.
 This personality type can earn a few extra points on exams if they teach themselves to not second-guess their initial “gut feeling” and also to not attempt to seek an underlying meaning behind the questions.
-“For essays, ESTPs often try a “mind dump”, regurgitating everything they know”.
-(Ditiberio and Hammer, 1993, CPP Inc.) This often innate behavior is due to their Sensing preference which often directs them to think that the surpassing volume of facts will impress their professors, or that if they inscribe enough information, the professor will find what he or she is looking for within it.
+“For essays, ESTPs often try a “mind dump,” regurgitating everything they know”.
+(Ditiberio and Hammer, 1993, CPP Inc.) This often innate behavior is due to their Sensing preference which often directs them to think that the surpassing volume of facts will impress their professors or that if they inscribe enough information, the professor will find what he or she is looking for within it.

 The typical writing approach which ESTPs have reported to assist with combating writer’s block are to: